iandobbie/cockpit/doc/depot-config.rst

 views.
 Additionally, there is an offset parameter which enables difference between objective fields of view to be accounted for in stage position.
 The lensID parameter is stored in image file metadata fields so can be used to tag specific objectives, or objective types.
+The NA and immersionRI parameters allow cockpit to calculate the XY and Z resolution of the system and should be included in the output file metadata.

 .. code:: ini